Estuary

 • Scaling large changes

-The challenge with Debezium at scale is that the database will run out of memory while it pulls days from the database log.
-Estuary Flow’s database connectors properly acknowledge data already consumed to avoid the DML issues when working with millions of rows.
+Debezium's main scaling pain points are memory exhaustion during large DML operations and hour-long snapshots that lock tables.
+Estuary handles these differently.
+The challenge with Debezium at scale is that the database will run out of memory while it pulls data from the database log.
+Estuary’s database connectors properly acknowledge data already consumed to avoid the DML issues when working with millions of rows.

 • Schema Changes